aaazezeze1/BeSMART/README.md

 **The code works fine for the most part but for some reason, Visual Studio likes adding NotesApp to the picture box everytime the project is reloaded.**

 # Things to Improve
 1. Get a new API key that shows the latest currency exchange rate.
 The API key that this project uses is outdated and not updated.

-2. Keep the history of the created notes and display it in the data grid view.
+3. Keep the history of the created notes and display it in the data grid view.
 Once the application is reloaded again, the history or previous txt files created will be gone from the data grid view.

 *The saved txt files can still be found on the users machine where they stored it.
 Only the history disappears upon reload.*

 3. Make the delete button in the notes app also delete the actual file created.
 The delete button only deletes the notes entry (sort of like a history tab of the created notes) not the note itself so the user has to delete the notes manually.

-4. Make the music player be able to play a playlist instead of just one song The media player library of Microsoft can only play one music so the user has to select another music file afterwards.
+4. Make the music player be able to play a playlist instead of just one song.
+The media player library of Microsoft can only play one music so the user has to select another music file afterwards.
 Use the AxWMPLib instead to play a full playlist like in the media player of BeSMART.

-5. Add a Database
+5. Add a Database.
 Add a database to keep the "history" of the created entries of notes, to-do lists, and calendar events.

-6. Make the Rich Text Formatting style stay on the current session When a file is created, rich text formatting styles can be done by the user.
+6. Make the Rich Text Formatting style stay on the current session.
+When a file is created, rich text formatting styles can be done by the user.
 When the file with rich text formatting is saved then reopened again the style will disappear.

+7. Optimize the program.
+The program is poorly optimized and when a new feature is opened the previous feature is "hidden" instead of closed which leads to multiple windows of the previously opened features slowing down the machine.